maizeatlas/saegus/src/docs/user_guide/additive_trait_parameterization.rst

 To simulate the experimental noise a term :math:`\epsilon` is added to each individual's ``g`` value.
-:math:`\epsilon` is a random variable with a normal distribution given by mean :math:`0` and variance given by:
+:math:`\epsilon` is a random variable with a normal distribution given by mean :math:`0` and variance given:

 .. math::